kanukuntla/prevoty-nodejs/README.md

 2) Make sure you have an API key (located in your Prevoty Console http://prevoty.com)

-3) Edit `examples/example.js` - you will want to put in your API key and rule key
+3) Edit `examples/example.js` - you will want to put in your API and configuration keys

 4) Run `node examples/example.js`